General Ledger Basics: Definition and Examples

 Expense accounts

-Expense accounts represent the expenses that your company has incurred.
+Expense accounts represent the expenses your company has incurred.
 This generally includes all money spent on business activities with the hopes of generating a profit.

 Expense accounts record the cost of doing business and include the following accounts: